atos-ari-aeon/fiware-cloud-messaging-api/public/doc/source/sdk/java.rst

 This functionality allows to publish a message.
 The SDK created object has to be in publish mode.

-.. java:method:: publish(JSONObject jsonData, [AEONInterface callback])
+.. js:function:: publish(JSONObject jsonData, [AEONInterface callback])

 	:param JSONObject jsonData: JSON containing the data to be published.
 	:param AEONInterface callback: callback containing the methods (invoked asynchrounsly) to receive AEON control messages.